mdub/pager_judy/README.md

 # PagerJudy

 PagerJudy is:
-- a Ruby SDK for PagerDuty
+- a Ruby client for the [PagerDuty API](https://v2.developer.pagerduty.com/v2/page/api-reference)
 - with a handy built-in CLI tool

 ## Using it